Lakshit-Chiranjiv/30-days-of-solidity/README.md

 ### DAY 14
 - Create function to return a 2 multiplied with each element of dynamic array passed through parameter with its length

+### DAY 15
+- Create function to return sorted form of dynamic array passed through parameter with its length